jes/isopath/README.md

 ## Self-hosting

-If you only want to play locally, you should be able to copy `templates/index.html.ep` into `public/index.html` and then load `index.html` in your favourite web browser.
+If you only want to play locally, you should be able to load `public/index.html` in your favourite web browser.

 If you want websocket support, you'll need to get some Perl on.
 The easiest way to do this on Ubuntu is: